AI Dev Tools Zoomcamp: Learn AI-powered coding assistants and agents Register here!

 6. Certificate: Audit free; optional certificate available (paid)

 “Machine Learning Specialization” by DeepLearning.AI is a beginner-friendly, three-course program (taught by Andrew Ng) covers the fundamentals of modern machine learning and how to apply them in practice.
-You’ll build models in Python with NumPy and scikit-learn; implement supervised learning for regression and classification (linear/logistic regression, neural networks with TensorFlow, decision trees and tree ensembles); apply best practices for evaluation and data-centric improvement; and use unsupervised methods such as clustering and anomaly detection.
+You’ll build models in Python with NumPy and scikit-learn; implement supervised learning for regression and classification (linear/logistic regression, neural networks with PyTorch, decision trees and tree ensembles); apply best practices for evaluation and data-centric improvement; and use unsupervised methods such as clustering and anomaly detection.
 The final course adds recommender systems (collaborative filtering, content-based deep learning) and an introduction to deep reinforcement learning.

 6. StanfordOnline: Statistical Learning with Python